 Are you an athlete?
 Dartmouth’s got plenty of options for you.

-Dartmouth is in the NCAA Division I Ivy League, and competes in 34 intercollegiate sports.
+Dartmouth is in the NCAA Division I Ivy League and competes in 34 intercollegiate sports.
 Dartmouth also has plenty of club and intramural offerings, for both men and women.
-So, if you’re not up to varsity level, remember there are plenty of club and intramural sports to try out for, too.

 Dartmouth’s intercollegiate teams include: